-Nicotine is an alkaloid found in many plants is the nightshade family, which includes tobacco, eggplant, tomatoes, potatoes, and many others.
-However, only in tobacco is it concentrated enough that it has a recognizable effect to the user.
-Ingesting enough tomatoes or aubergines to register anything on a nicotine test is probably impossible.
+Nicotine is an alkaloid found in many plants from the nightshade family, which includes tobacco, eggplant, tomatoes, potatoes, and many others.
+However, only in tobacco is nicotine concentrated enough that it has a recognizable effect to the user.
+Ingesting enough tomatoes or aubergines to register on a nicotine test is probably impossible.

 Because there’s more nicotine in tobacco than in any other plant, tobacco is the only source (so far anyway) for commercially extracted nicotine.
 When we speak of vaping nicotine, we’re almost exclusively talking about a product produced from Nicotiana rustica, a cousin of the commonly smoked species Nicotiana tabacum.
 Rustica produces a particularly rich haul of nic, and that’s what’s grown in (especially) China and India, and extracted for pharmaceutical products and e-liquid manufacture.

 Nicotiana tabacum apparently tastes better to smoke and chew, but produces far less nicotine for extraction.
 Most of the varieties of American tobacco used for cigarette and pipe tobacco are breeds of the tabacum species.
 There are some other naturally occurring tobacco species, but they are rarely cultivated for commercial use.